We hope you’ll be tempted to go on one of our Safaris.

 Do not approach the animals, and on no account try to feed them.
 This is first and foremost a safety issue, but it’s also important for the project that our free-roaming animals behave in a way that is as natural as possible, and that means keeping a relatively long flight distance from humans.

-We’re delighted to offer you our new Wild Swimming Pond, based at the Knepp Wildland Campsite.
+We’re delighted to offer our campsite guests our Wild Swimming Pond, based at the Knepp Wildland Campsite.
 Please note this is not available for visitors who are not staying at the campsite.

 Set in the heart of the Knepp Rewilding Project it’s the ideal place to cool off after a summer walk in the Wildland.
 Surrounded by willows and ancient oak trees, the pond is also home to some of our “wilder residents”, including moorhens and coots, so please do be respectful when you are sharing the pond with wildlife and give them some space.
 The swimming pond is accessed via decking and a small flight of steps where you can enter the water.
 Entering from the sides of the pond itself will always be muddy.
 There is also a shower on the decking to rinse yourself off after swimming.
 Please note this is a non-supervised swimming pond and you are responsible for your own safety.